 The Master's Program is designed for professionals who wish to develop their instructional competencies in fields related to technology, engineering, and design education and for those who wish to be supervisors and administrators of technology education programs.
 We offer a Master of Science and a Master of Education in Technology Education.
 The Master of Education is now a Distance Education Program.

 Introducing a NEW Master of Science leading to TED Certification for Engineering Students.
-Please contact Dr. V.W.
-DeLuca in the College of Education or Dr. Tameshia Ballard in the College of Engineering.
+Please contact Dr. Aaron Clark in the College of Education or Dr. Tameshia Ballard in the College of Engineering.

 The Programs are structured so students can: